AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module0/ex1.md

 ![DSN](./images/dsnhome.png)

-Click on the card for the Adobe Experience Platform instance with this name:
+Click on the card for your specific Adobe Experience Platform instance, in this case:

 - **Experience Platform International**
 - IMS Org ID: **907075E95BF479EC0A495C73@AdobeOrg**